 Covers major historical developments in Russia and the Soviet Union from revolutionary era of 1905 to the present.
 Traces evolution of new political, social, and cultural identities and re-formulation and dismantling of old ones during the Soviet era and beyond.
 Schrader

 Introduction to the history of the Middle East (including Iran and Turkey) from the late 18th century to the present.
-We will focus on colonialism, the rise of nationalism, and the major ideologies that have mobilized communities across the region.
-Yousef
+Focuses on colonialism, the rise of nationalism, and the major ideologies that have mobilized communities across the region.
+Yousef, Baun

 Survey of Latin America from pre-Conquest times to the present.
 Begins with historical backgrounds of indigenous societies as well as Spain, Portugal, and Africa before 1492, followed by an examination of the conquest and colonial period through independence.
 The course focuses on the contributions of these major cultural groups in the formation of colonial Latin American society and culture.
 Shelton

 232. Latin America and Its People: Revolution and Modernity (NW) (S) (WH)

 Focuses on comparative history and political economy, U.S.-Latin American relations, and cultural forces.
 The course introduces students to the major trends, problems, and forces that have shaped current-day Latin American societies since the late colonial period.
 A focus on case studies is complemented by an examination of broad patterns of change in Latin America as a whole.
 Shelton

 Historical introduction to major themes and topics in United States international engagement from mid-19th century through the mid-20th century.
 Topics may include: North American empire, imperial ambitions in the Caribbean and Philippines, Wilsonianism, east Asian confrontations, international institutions, and ideological confrontations.
 Same as AMS 236.
 Stevenson